-Governor, AG announce results of price-gouging investigation Conway and Gov. Steve Beshear announced Thursday the results of the gas pricegouging investigation that occurred in the wake of Hurricane Ike and the subsequent windstorm in Kentucky.
-The investigation resulted in settlements totaling \$107,500 with eight retail stations in seven different Kentucky com- "Many of us were shocked and outraged by the scope of the price increases, and on Sept.
-12 we decided they merited a closer look," said Governor Beshear.
-On September 12, even before Hurricane Ike made landfall, the Office of the Attorney General and the Office of the Governor received dozens of calls from consumers across the Commonwealth reporting that gas prices had spiked up to \$4.59 at some retail stations.
-We later saw prices increase as high as \$4.99 in some locations.
-There were also widespread news reports that stations in the southeastern Attorney General Jack United States could possibly run out of gasoline if Hurricane Ike damaged refineries along the Gulf Coast.
-At one point, the Office of the Attorney General received so many consumer calls that phone service was temporality disrupted.
-"Working with Gov. Beshear, we were able to act quickly to protect consumers," Conway General "Because of our proactive efforts, retailers were put on notice that price gouging would not be tolerated and would be investigated.
+Governor, AG announce results of price-gouging investigation

+Attorney General Jack Conway and Gov. Steve Boshear announced Thursday the results of the gas pricegouging investigation that occurred in the wake of Hurricane Ike and the subsequent windstorm in Kentucky.
+The investigation resulted in settlements totaling \$107.500 with eight retail stations in seven different Kentucky communities.

+"Many of us were shocked and on unged by the scope of and onterest of the receiver increases, and on Sept.
+12 we decided they merited a closer look," suid Governor Beshear.
+On September 12, even before Hurricane Ike made landfall, the Office of the Attorney General and the Office of the Governor received dozens of calls from consumers across the received dozens of calls from consumers across the Commonwealth reporting that gas prices had spiked up to \$4.59 at some retail stations.
+We later saw prices increase as high as \$4.99 in some loca-tions.
+There were also wideorts that sta-southeastern spread news reports tions in the sou run out of gasoline if Hurricane like damaged refineries along the Gulf Coast At one point, the Office of the Attorney General received so many consumer calls that phone service warmore alls that phone service warmore alls that phone service warmore all that phone service warmore and the comment of the working with Gov. Besheause of our proactive efforts, retailers were put on notice that price gouging would not be tolerated and would be investigated.
 In most cases, we saw gas prices stabilize within 24 to 48 hours."
-Gov. Beshear, at the request of General Conway, declared a state of emergency on Sept.
-12 and triggered the provision under Kentucky statute that gives the attorney general the authority to investigate claims of price gouging.
-A gas price complaints hotline and email address were set up to quickly and efficiently process consumer complaints.
-In the week following the disaster declaration, the Office of the Attorney General received nearly 2,000 consumers.